BreakingBytes/breakingbytes.github.io/content/Climbing-life-lessons-risk.md

 a distribution of possible outcomes, some good, some great, some bad, and some very bad.
 Lucky or not, those possibilities aren't usually random, some outcomes are more likely than others.
-So now I had to weigh the odds that we could summit and decend before it start raining.
+So now I had to weigh the odds that we could summit and decend before it started raining.
 The main danger for climbers in the rain is lightning.
 For a quick primer check out this Climbing Magazine article, [Don't Get Struck By Lightning](https://www.climbing.com/skills/learn-this-laws-of-lightning/).